LorenzoNajt/LorenzoNajt.github.io/README.md

 I believe that doing science is a network activity.
 If the knowledge I need to advance my research goals is likely to be basic knowledge to some experts who I can be connected to through stack exchange, then it is my responsibility as a researcher to put aside my ego and ask for help.
 It is unreasonable to expect to be able to replicate the same happy accidents that brought scientific communities to new insights.

-### Other quotes for indoctrination into my belief system:
+### Other quotes for indoctrination into my belief system / assorted attempts at character signalling:

+"But, orderly to end where I begun/
+Our wills and fates do so contrary run/
+That our devices still are overthrown;
+Our thoughts are ours, their ends none of our own."